 Recovery is Ongoing

-Towards the end of your inpatient treatment, you will work with your supports to develop an individualized plan for outpatient success.
+Towards the end of your inpatient treatment, you will work with your support team to develop an individualized plan for outpatient success.
 Recovery from addiction is a continuing journey.
 Finding the right supports and choosing techniques that work for you are vital to staying sober.

 As you begin your journey to recovery, focus on taking it one step at a time.
 Making the decision to get help may feel scary and you may initially doubt your ability to continue.
 If you are feeling this way, an inpatient treatment program may be a way to build confidence in yourself and to develop relationships with people who can support you every day of your journey to recovery.
 As you go along, remember that a beautiful sunrise will follow every flat tire on your road trip.